Steenokkerzeel

-Steenokkerzeel (/nl/) is a municipality located in the Belgian province of Flemish Brabant.
-The municipality comprises the towns of Melsbroek, Perk and Steenokkerzeel proper.
+Steenokkerzeel (/nl/) is a municipality located in the Belgian province of Flemish Brabant, just to the northeast of Brussels.
+The municipality comprises the towns of Steenokkerzeel itself, Perk and Melsbroek, along with Melsbroek Air Base on the north side of Brussels-National Airport.
 On December 31, 2010 Steenokkerzeel had a total population of 11,580.
 The total area is 23.46 km² which gives a population density of 493 inhabitants per km².
 (Steenokkerzeel: 6.333 inhabitants, Melsbroek 2.508 inhabitants, Perk 2.739 inhabitants.)

 Steenokkerzeel consists of the townships of Humelgem, Steenokkerzeel and Wambeek.
 Perk consists of the townships Perk, Huinhoven and Boekt. 't Dickt, Passiewijk and Zonnebos are the names of residential areas in Steenokkerzeel.